 Cumberland Valley might be a go-to spot for outdoor adventures, but don’t leave without exploring the downtown areas of Mechanicsburg, Carlisle and Camp Hill.
 From specialty shops and art galleries to historical museums, Cumberland Valley is the perfect place to tap your deep interest in history, indulge your artistic side, or flex your shopping muscles.
 Our welcoming storefronts -- combined with great customer service and Cumberland Valley’s hometown friendliness -- will remind you of the joys to travel and make your #WeekendEasy excursion.

 Whether you’re eager to window shop or gallery hop, there’s something for every taste and temperament in historic downtown Carlisle.

 In the mood for some antique shopping?
 From signed first-edition books to Tiffany lamps, there’s something for every preference and price point.
 Antiques on Hanover is a good starting point.
-Throughout the 7,000-square-foot store, you’ll notice a definite emphasis on 1820s to 1920s formal furniture.
+Throughout the 7,000-square-foot store, you’ll notice a definite emphasis on the 1820s to 1920s formal furniture.
 For a bit of everything, try Bedford Street Antiques, with 24,000 sq. ft. of space displaying antiques from over 100 vendors.

 Art fans, take note: Carlisle is home to several galleries featuring art across all types of mediums.
 The Carlisle Arts Learning Center, The Garden Gallery, and Nancy Stamm’s Galleria all offer hand-crafted items and a variety of artwork by local artists.
 The American Artisan Gallery, located on Hanover Street, is a go-to spot for viewing ceramics, glass, jewelry, and fine art.
 Hidden off the beaten path, Earth Artisan & Outfitter specializes in earth-based and nature-inspired fine art & photography.
 This small shop is big on connecting people to the planet and to each other and is well worth a visit.

 You can also find the crossroads of art, fashion, and food all along the downtown streets of Carlisle.
 Find trendy clothing and accessories at stores like the clothesVine, Miss Ruth’s Time Bomb, Pat Craig Studios, Marjorie’s Gems, and Sanctuary Boutique, and other unique items at History on High, Whistlestop Bookshop, Georgie Lou’s Retro Candy, and Gilded Door Pantry.